mcgonagle/f5-ansible-ts/README.md

 ## Overview of the Ansible Environment

-ansible.cfg
+* ansible.cfg - Ansible config file
-group_vars
+* group_vars - Place to store variables applicable to groups such as data centers
-host_vars
+* host_vars - Place to store variables specific to hosts
-hosts
+* hosts - Hosts inventory list
-password.yml - ansible-vault
+* password.yml - ansible-vault password file, password to unlock is "password"
-playboobooks
+* playbooks - Ansible playbooks of "plays" for interacting with our BIG-IP systems
-roles
+* roles - More organized than playbooks
-run_ansible.sh
+* run_ansible.sh - Shell helper script for running playbooks

 ## YAML Overview